Get to Know Sandra Piques Eddy

 Mezzo-Soprano Sandra Piques Eddy has been praised by the Boston Globe as “a charismatic mezzo with future star written all over her,” with a voice possessed of “extraordinary richness of timbre and expressiveness.”
-Sandra Piques Eddy will perform in Opera Colorado’s upcoming Ellie Celebration Concert on September 19.
+Sandra Piques Eddy will performed in Opera Colorado’s Ellie Celebration Concert on September 19.
 We recently caught up with her about her career and favorite pastimes.

 Having sung the role of Carmen with Opera Colorado in 2014, can you describe your experience singing in Denver with Opera Colorado?